i-c-grant/ni-meister-gedi-biomass/docs/nmbim_on_maap_guide.md

      --algo_version main
    ```

+This script will figure out what GEDI files are necessary to cover the query and submit the necessary jobs to the MAAP DPS.

 7. Monitor job progress
-   - Script will display a progress bar showing:
+The script will display a progress bar showing:
      - Total completed jobs
      - Current status counts (Succeeded, Failed, Running)
-     - Time of last status update
+     - Time of last status update (updates occur infrequently for very large job batches)

-   - Wait until all or most jobs complete
-   - If jobs are hung in 'Offline' status for a long time, you can safely cancel with Ctrl-C Ctrl-C
+Wait until all or most jobs are complete.
+If jobs are hung in 'Offline' status for a long time, you can safely cancel the run with Ctrl-C Ctrl-C. The completed jobs will still be available for download.
-   - Progress updates may take several minutes due to API rate limiting

 8. Get temporary MAAP credentials
+In order to download the outputs from the MAAP s3 bucket, it is necessary to obtain temporary credentials to access the bucket.

    ```python
    from maap.maap import MAAP
    maap = MAAP(maap_host='api.maap-project.org')